Alex-vincent04/website/README.md

 ## Team Contributions
- Ansel Sajan: handeled the designs and the came up with possible flowcharts Alex Vincent: Played a vital role in implementing the software and suggesting possible frameworks to use Bharat M R: Came up with the idea and helped in debugging
+ Ansel Sajan: handeled the designs and the came up with possible flowcharts Alex Vincent: Played a vital role in implementing the software and suggesting possible frameworks to use Bharat M R: Came up with the idea and helped with debugging and installing dependencies

 ---
 Made with ❤️ at TinkerHub Useless Projects